 MANDATORY CPD REQUIREMENTS

-Members are required to complete a minimum of twelve (12) hours of CPD activity, including a minimum of two (2) hours focused on Legal Ethics & Professional Responsibility, during each membership year (April 1st to March 31st).
+Members are required to complete a minimum of twelve (12) hours of CPD activity, including a minimum of two (2) hours focused on legal ethics or law practice management, during each membership year (April 1st to March 31st).

 Time accredited to your CPD must be: